switchupcb/copygen/CONTRIBUTING.md

 **Convert** options are defined **outside** of the `type Copygen Interface` and may apply to multiple functions.
 As a result, all `ast.Comments` must be parsed before `models.Function` and `models.Field` objects can be created.
 In order to do this, the `type Copygen Interface` is stored, but **NOT** analyzed until the `setup` file is traversed.

 There are multiple ways to parse `ast.Comments` into `Options`, but **convert** options require the name of their respective **convert** functions _(which can't be parsed from comments)_.
-As a result, the most readable, efficient, and least error prone method of parsing `ast.Comments` into `Options `is simply to parse them when discovered; and assign them from a `CommentOptionMap` later.
+As a result, the most readable, efficient, and least error prone method of parsing `ast.Comments` into `Options` is to parse them when discovered; and assign them from a `CommentOptionMap` later.
 In addition, regex compilation is expensive — [especially in Go](https://github.com/mariomka/regex-benchmark#performance) — and avoided by only compiling unique comments once.

 #### Copygen Interface